At 8 years old, I remember being a curious

 kid with a lot of questions about my faith, my life and

 the world.
-That’s the age I started getting the answers
+It’s the age I started getting answers

 to my many questions.
-I got my first typewriter (a plastic
+I got my first typewriter (plastic)

-one) and met my late husband, Wesley, the same year.
+and met my late husband, Wesley, the same year.
+Both changed

 I always knew what I wanted to be when I grew up: a writer.